//CRYPTOGRAPHICALLY VERIFIED ENFORCEMENT

 Why math, not monitoring

-Visa doesn't trust that a card is legitimate.
-It cryptographically verifies it.
-Banks don't hope wire amounts weren't tampered with.
-They prove it mathematically.
+Visa doesn't trust that a card is legitimate, it cryptographically verifies it.
+Banks don't hope wire amounts weren't tampered with, they prove it mathematically.
 AI commerce needs the same standard.
 Cryptography turns trust problems into math problems.
-Math doesn't care about prompt injection, social engineering, or sophisticated attacks.
+Math doesn't care about prompt injection, social engineering, or novel attacks.
 The proof is valid or it isn't.
-No confidence scores.
-No "88% blocked."
-The shift is from observation to verification.
-From watching to knowing.

 Built for Production